-JOHN: No, it’s not worship and it’s a way people get manipulated, this kind of quote/unquote stuff is used to manipulate people’s wills and minds and to get them emotionally irresponsible in some ways.
-I think the true and pure worship, the worship that is worship is that which is a direct response to with all the powers of our being a direct response to the glory and the wonder of the truth.
+JOHN: No, it’s not worship, and it’s a way people get manipulated, this kind of (quote/unquote) “stuff” is used to manipulate people’s wills and minds and to get them emotionally irresponsible in some ways.
+I think that true and pure worship, the worship that is worship, is that which is a direct response to - with all the powers of our being, a direct response to the glory and the wonder of the truth.

 PHIL: You’re stressing also worship is something we do for God, not something that’s done to attract people so you get a big crowd.

 JOHN: Yeah, I think there are a couple of things to say at this point.
 God didn’t design music as an evangelistic tool.
 That’s just not biblical.
 If you go back to where you get the first introduction into this, which would be the book of Psalms because they’re collected from the whole history of Israel, so this would be part of their whole history, we continually are told in the Psalms that the word “song” is connected with the adjective new (new song, new song, new song).
 In fact, more than anything new in Psalms is the new song.
 And it’s the song of the redeemed.